-I THINK IT'S INCREDIBLY EXCITING AND VERY FORWARD-THINKING OF THE UNIVERSITY TO EMBRACE TECHNOLOGY AND THINKING RIGHT AT THE LEADING EDGE OF WHAT THE INDUSTRY PROFESSIONALS ARE DOING; TO EXPOSE THE STUDENTS HERE TO SOMETHING THAT IS ABSOLUTELY AT THE VERY FOREFRONT OF TECHNOLOGY.
-IT'S A WONDERFUL OPPORTUNITY FOR THEM.

-Dean Humphreys -re-recording mixer, sound editor and sound designer with 40 years' experience in the sound industry, having worked on films such as Donnie Brasco, Taken 2, Taken 3 and The Pianist.

-MULTI-AWARD-WINNING CINEMA, RUN BY STUDENT VOLUNTEERS

-Solent is home to the only student-run cinema in Europe to feature a full active-3D digital projection system and a Dolby Atmos sound system, providing students with exceptional sound and mixing facilities.

-The Dolby Atmos technology allows sounds to be placed and moved anywhere in the cinema, including overhead, to make audiences feel as if they are inside the movie and not just watching it.

-As well as presenting films in the new surround-sound format, the system will allow students to mix content in a studio that has been equipped with industry-standard sound technology.
+" I THINK IT'S INCREDIBLY EXCITING AND VERY FORWARD-THINKING OF THE UNIVERSITY TO EMBRACE TECHNOLOGY AND THINKING RIGHT AT THE LEADING EDGE OF WHAT THE INDUSTRY PROFESSIONALS ARE DOING - TO EXPOSE THE STUDENTS HERE TO SOMETHING THAT IS ABSOLUTELY AT THE VERY FOREFRONT OF TECHNOLOGY.
+IT'S A WONDERFUL OPPORTUNITY FOR THEM."
+Dean Humphreys - re-recording mixer, sound editor and sound designer with 40 years' experience in the sound industry, having worked on films such as Donnie Brasco, Taken 2, Taken 3 and The Pianist.
+MULTI-AWARD-WINNING CINEMA, RUN BY STUDENT VOLUNTEERS Solent is home to the only student-run cinema in Europe to feature a full active-3D digital projection system and a Dolby Atmos sound system, providing students with exceptional sound and mixing facilities.
+The Dolby Atmos technology allows sounds to be placed and moved anywhere in the cinema - including overhead - to make audiences feel as if they are inside the movie, not just watching it.
+As well as presenting films in the new surround-sound format, the system will allow students to mix content in a studio that has been equipped with industrystandard sound technology.

-OUTSIDE BROADCAST (OB) VEHICLE

-Our outside broadcast capabilities are based around our flagship fully equipped OB vehicle.

-Our OB vehicle is a 7.5-tonne LDV, custombuilt by Total Audio Solutions with support from the Professional Monitor Company.
-The vehicle is equipped with full acoustic treatment, a 64-channel audio mixer, surround-sound monitoring and a trilogy messenger communication system.
-Vision facilities include multi-camera HD/SD video capability using Ikegami System cameras.

-The truck is supported by Soundcraft Digital, the Professional Monitor Company and our flyaway systems, allowing multi-camera HD filming/recording of events where using the vehicle is not practical.

-These are based around Panasonic HD video mixers, Panasonic HD cameras, and Allen and Heath and Midas audio mixers with multi-track digital recorders.
-This allows simultaneous filming/recording of up to three different medium- to large-scale events.
-In addition, we have a wide range of other single-camera, recording, editing and post-production facilities available within the School, including dubbing/ADR suites, Dolby-certified surround-sound mixing rooms and track-laying/edit suites.

-The vehicle is a regular feature on the festival circuit, making annual trips to Glastonbury, and is also used for collaborative broadcasts with the BBC.
+DODOLBY ON-CAMPUS 3D CINEMA FEATURING DIGITAL PROJECTION AND CUTTING-EDGE DOLBY ATMOS AUDIO OUTSIDE BROADCAST (OB) VEHICLE Our outside broadcast capabilities are based around a bespoke mobile broadcast vehicle, providing students with the facility to hone their craft outside of the classroom environment.
+The vehicle is equipped with industry-standard broadcast ENG cameras and relevant signal analysis, audio mixing capabilities up-to 64 channels, flexible signal routing and distribution, and highly configurable communications systems.
+The vehicle is regularly put through its paces across the South and our students get unique access to events such as Glastonbury, Teddy Rocks and Boardmasters; various broadcast events with the BBC including the live national transmission of Children in Need; various sporting events including the Hampshire FA Cup finals; and corporate events such as politics shows and conferences.
+But it's not just about access to the vehicle, the staff work tirelessly to maintain links with the industry to bring in more diverse and interesting events each year.

-AMAZING WORK EXPERIENCE AT THE UK'S TOP FESTIVALS

-Whether you want to be part of the programme and website production team at a major venue or create media content for smaller events, Solent has unparalleled links with some of the UK's best-known music festivals.
+AMAZING WORK EXPERIENCE AT THE UK'S TOP FESTIVALS Whether you want to be part of the programme and website production team at a major venue or create media content for smaller events, Solent has unparalleled links with some of the UK's best-known music festivals.
 The University has been making waves on the festival scene for some time.
-Its track record stretches back over 10 years when it started working at Glastonbury as one of its major broadcast media providers.
+Its track record stretches back over 10 years when it started working at Glastonbury as one of the festival's major broadcast media providers.
 Since then, Solent's network has expanded to include a unique relationship with Bestival and Camp Bestival that provides our students with enviable work experience opportunities.
-Smaller events like Blissfields, Broadmasters and Pulse also feature on our list of clients.
+Boutique events like Boardmasters, NASS and Teddy Rocks also feature on our list of clients.
 As the festival scene continues to grow, Solent's exclusive agreement with the Association of Independent Festivals (AIF) will provide students with access to professional developments in music festival environments throughout the UK and Europe.